scstein/TrackNTrace/README.md

 	* reconstruction of super-resolved images
 	* drift correction with RCC (redundant cross-correlation, see Wang et al. [10.1364/OE.22.015982](https://doi.org/10.1364/OE.22.015982))

 This version is maintained by Jan Christoph Thiele from the University of Goettingen.
+Its first release can be found [here](../../releases/tag/v2.0).

 ## Citation